gmtsciencedev/scitq/docs/parameters.md

 ### OVH / OpenStack provider specific variables

-These variable are only to be set with ansible.
+These variable are only to be set if you use scitq ansible part (i.e. automatic lifecycle management) and you use OVH or another OpenStack provider.

 These are not present in template and should added manually in `/etc/scitq.conf`: